pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 ## Advices for beginners
 When starting to learn the MMWave radar, the biggest problem a beginner faces is finding and understanding documents.
 It was very hard for me to find the document I wanted and there were to many nouns that I didn't understand.
 Luckily, there are a lot of friendly engineers and advisors in E2E form, they know the radar system very well and often can answer my questions timely.
 If you are facing some problems as a beginner, please visit the [E2E form](https://e2e.ti.com/) and find whether others have met the same problem before.
 Don't hesitate to ask for help if your problem is new.

+In this repository, I will not cover everthing about the radar.
+I am not capable of that and I think most documents are easy to understand.
+But, I will introduce to you, from my own experience, where to start, what to read and in which order.
+In the *Learning Guide* file, I will briefly introduce the radar system.
+Then guide you through some improtant documents that you may wish to read first.

+In the *Datapath* branch, I will summarize the information from *mmwave_sdk_module_documentation* and provide my own understandings about the processing of the data in the radar system.

 ## Reference and sources
 Most of the knowledge covered here are read from documents produced by TI.
 They have done an excellent job creating these documents, credits to them.

-Here I wish to introduce where you can find these documents.
-The documents are introduced in a recommended reading order.
-If you are a beginner, you may want to read through the documents following this order, or you can read through the list below and find the document you are insterested in.

-My recommendation is that at least read the introduction part of all documents.
-In this way, you can know which documents contain what information.
-This helps a lot when you are facing problems.

 Most of the documents can be downloaded at:
-official page for the radar [IWR6843AOP](https://www.ti.com/product/IWR6843AOP)  (The IC itself)
-page for it's evaluation module [IWR6843AOPEVM](https://www.ti.com/tool/IWR6843AOPEVM)  (The IC plus a circuit board to run and develop the radar)
+official page for the radar [IWR6843AOP](https://www.ti.com/product/IWR6843AOP)  (The IC itself)  Here contains documents about the operating principle and working mechanisms. page for it's evaluation module [IWR6843AOPEVM](https://www.ti.com/tool/IWR6843AOPEVM)  (The IC plus a circuit board to run and develop the radar) Here only has documents about the whole modules, such as circuit board design and so on.

 Other documents can be found in mmwave industrial toolbox and mmwave sdk.
 You need to download and install them on your computer, and access the document files.
 The documents for the software development kit (SDK):